 Were you diagnosed with COVID-19?
 If you can prove that you were exposed to the coronavirus on the job, you may have grounds for an occupational illness workers' compensation claim.
 Workers most likely to encounter the virus in the workplace include doctors, nurses, CNAs, home health aides, paramedics, and other health care professionals, as well as police officers, firefighters, cashiers, teachers, and janitors.
 Additionally, if you lost a loved one to a case of COVID-19 that can be connected to their workplace, you may have a viable claim.
 Contact our firm today to explore your right to benefits.

 New York State Workers' Comp Benefits for Occupational Diseases

 Employees suffering from occupational illnesses and diseases are entitled to the same benefits as workers injured in on-the-job accidents.
 These benefits include medical treatment, wage replacement payments, and death benefits for surviving family members.

 We Can Help You Recover Workers' Compensation Benefits for an Occupational Illness

 Obtaining benefits for a work-related disease or illness largely depends on whether you can link the malady to hazardous conditions encountered in your workplace.
 This requires exceptional legal skill and a thorough investigation into your workers' compensation claim.
 Fortunately, you've come to the right place.

-To find out how the adept workers' compensation attorneys with O'Connor Law can help you fight for benefits, contact us today to schedule a free initial consultation.
+To find out how the adept New York workers' compensation attorneys with O'Connor Law PLLC can help you fight for benefits, contact us today to schedule a free initial consultation.
 Don't wait—injured New York workers have just two years from their date of disability or two years from the time they knew (or should have known) that the illness was related to their employment—to file a claim.